ryangomberg/ryangomberg/README.md

 - Helped three students achieve their academic goal

 ## Recent Personal Initiatives/Projects

+**Pricing and Severity Modeling Project** (December 2025)
+- Simulated a dataset in R to model policyholder characteristics and used Exploratory Data Analysis to verify and explore trends.
+- Implemented GLMs and regression models to approximate claim frequency and average claim severity.
+Ran diagonistics for statistical significance and goodness of fit over all models.
+More specifically, Poisson GLM and Negative Binomial for claim frequency and Gamma GLM, Lognormal, Weibull, Exponential for average severity.
+- Interpreted both model archetypes individually as well as their combined effect on total losses, both conceptually and quantitatively.

 **Quantitative Analysis Project** (May 2025)
 - Given recent OHLCV price history data in the S&P 500 index, identified equity factors and reasonable Key Performance Indicators (KPIs) while providing reasons for their individual strengths and weaknesses